How Anxiety Disrupts Sleep in Primary-Aged Children (and Why a Holistic Approach Matters)

 While every child is unique, there are common areas that are often explored within a holistic support approach:

-Emotional support - creating regular, safe opportunities for children to express worries through play, conversation, or creative outlets, helping to reduce internal stress.
+Emotional support - helping children safely express worries through play, conversation, or creative outlets.

-Nutritional and physical wellbeing - supporting balanced nutrition, hydration, and regular movement to help regulate stress and promote healthier sleep patterns.
+Nutritional and physical wellbeing - balanced nutrition, hydration, and regular movement to support nervous system regulation.

-Parental support and collaboration - helping parents understand how anxiety shows up in their child and how to respond in calm, compassionate ways that strengthen emotional safety.
+Parental support and collaboration - supporting parents to respond in ways that build emotional safety and predictability.

-Professional guidance - offering tailored strategies and support that consider a child’s individual needs, family circumstances, and school environment.
+Professional guidance - tailored guidance that considers the child’s individual needs, family life, and school environment.

 A consultation is particularly helpful if: